fkie-cad/awesome-embedded-and-iot-security/readme.md

 ### Case Studies

-Case Studies are a good start to learn how to find a vulnerabilities in embedded firmware.
+Case studies are a good start to learn how to find a vulnerabilities in embedded firmware.

 - [Hacking the DSP-W215, Again](http://www.devttys0.com/2014/05/hacking-the-dspw215-again/)
 - [Multiple vulnerabilities found in the Dlink DWR-932B](https://pierrekim.github.io/blog/2016-09-28-dlink-dwr-932b-lte-routers-vulnerabilities.html)